big-data-and-economics/big-data-class-materials/lectures/11a-panel-twfe/11a-panel-twfe.md

 #### Multiple estimations

+But won't it get tedious writing out all these variations of fixed effects over and over with the `feols()` repeated?
+Sure will.
+That's where the **fixest** package comes in handy.

 **fixest** allows you to do multiple estimations in one command and it does is it fast!
 Why is it so fast?
 It leverages the de-meaning trick mentioned above.
 If a fixed effect is used in multiple estimations, it saves the outcome variable de-meaned of that fixed effect to use in all the other estimations.
 That saves a bunch of time!

 This is also a really smart big data technique we'll get into more later in the course.
 It does a task once instead of multiple times to save time and processing power.